AleksaZatezalo/seg-scanner/README.md

 Note that we have a code of conduct.
 Follow it in all your interactions with the project.

 ## Known Issues
-A list of known issues and features that are currently being addressed are maintained here.
-As it stands issues are:
+A list of known issues and features that are currently being addressed are maintained on the github issues tab.
+Please look at the list of known issues before raising a new issue.
-* Output of the scan is currently printed to standerd output.
-It is ugly and is being beautified.
-* Code comments and doc-strings have not been created in a clear and principaled manner.
-This is being fixed.
-The same goes for coding style.
-* Time to finish scan is not properly implmented.
-This is being fixed.

 ## Donation Link
 If you have benefited from this project and use Monero please consider donanting to the following address: